There are 7 classes in Year 7; 3 in X Band and 3 in Y Band plus the Nurture Group.

 In Year 7 there is a need for pupils to receive a broad curriculum, which builds upon work covered in the primary school and gives opportunities to study all areas of the National Curriculum.
 Pupils will continue their progression in the core subjects of English and Maths, whilst having the opportunities to follow subjects in Humanities, Languages, Arts and Technology.
 Pupils are taught in mixed ability groups in all subjects for the first term; this is reviewed at the end of the term to see how the children have settled into their studies.
 For the majority of subjects, pupils are taught with their tutor group.

-Technology has changed its priority to ensure all pupils gain a deeper understanding for the importance of Food Technology.
+There is a focus upon the importance of Food Technology within Creative Industries.
 We believe pupils need to be educated on appropriate diets and how they are beneficial to a healthier lifestyle.

 There is a Nurture group in Year 7 (within the Y band structure) this supports some of our more vulnerable pupils in their transition from Primary to Secondary.
 Pupils in the Nurture group will have the majority of their lessons within this setting with a primary trained teacher.
 By Year 8 pupils will be successfully re-integrated into mainstream classes.
 The only expectation to this is in English and MFL where some pupils may need to remain within a nurture group setting for an addition year.